 We can look out and see the unlimited, abundant opportunities God has placed before us.
 To create.
 To write.
 To serve.
 To sing.
 To be and become.

-Oh, sweet sister, there is an abundant need in this world for your contributions to the Kingdom … your thoughts and words and artistic expressions … your exact brand of beautiful.
+Oh friend, there is an abundant need in this world for your contributions to the Kingdom — your thoughts, words and artistic expressions — your exact brand of beautiful.

 Know it.
 Believe it.
 Live it.